uspel/react-framage/README.md

 npm i react-framage
 ```

-This library functions on all major browsers such as Chrome, Edge, Firefox and Opera.
+This library requires React 19 and functions on all major browsers such as Chrome, Edge, Firefox and Opera.

 ## Animation